-Lives Lived Well are committed to providing the highest possible quality of care while ensuring that the funding we receive is allocated toward reliable and proven treatments.
+Lives Lived Well is committed to providing the highest possible quality of care while ensuring that the funding we receive is allocated toward reliable and proven treatments.

-Having programs and services that are backed by effective evidence-based practice is our utmost priority and to guarantee this we undertake and continually monitor emerging research in the alcohol, drug and mental health literature.
+Having programs and services that are backed by effective evidence-informed practice is a key priority for us.
+To guarantee this, we undertake and continually monitor emerging research in the alcohol, drug and mental health literature.

 While we facilitate our own research, we also support others to undertake projects aimed at improving alcohol and drug and mental health practice.
-If you would like to engage LLW in a research proposal, please contact Dr. Allan via firstname.lastname@example.org and she can talk you through the relevant opportunities and processes.
+If you would like to engage LLW in a research proposal, please contact [email protected].

 To make an application, please complete our Application to Conduct Research at LLW Form.